-Speech language pathologists provide an extra level of expertise and can make sure that a lisp is not being confused with another type of disorder such as apraxia, aphasia, impaired development of expressive language, or a speech impediment caused by hearing loss.
+Speech language pathologists provide an extra level of expertise when treating patients with lisping disorders.
+They can make sure that a lisp is not being confused with another type of disorder such as apraxia, aphasia, impaired development of expressive language, or a speech impediment caused by hearing loss.

 SLPs are also important in distinguishing between the five different types of lisps.
 Most laypersons can usually pick out the most common type, the interdental/dentalised lisp.
 This is when a speaker makes a “th” sound when trying to make the “s” sound.
 It is caused by the tongue reaching past or touching the front teeth.